ibm-cloud-docs/openpages/iam-synchronization.md

 {{site.data.keyword.attribute-definition-list}}

 # User and group synchronization from {{site.data.keyword.Bluemix_notm}} to {{site.data.keyword.openpages_short}}
 {: #iam-openpages-synchronization}

 Users and groups that you create in {{site.data.keyword.Bluemix_notm}} are synchronized to {{site.data.keyword.openpages_short}}.
 Users are synchronized to {{site.data.keyword.openpages_short}} after they accept an invitation to join your account.
 {: shortdesc}

-All the groups that are created in {{site.data.keyword.Bluemix_notm}} are created in {{site.data.keyword.openpages_short}} with the prefix "Cloud
-IAM -" added to the name of the group.
+All the groups that are created in {{site.data.keyword.Bluemix_notm}} are created in {{site.data.keyword.openpages_short}} with the prefix "Cloud IAM -" added to the name of the group.

 Users are assigned the profiles that are associated with their group.
 Administrators can associate groups to one or more profiles in {{site.data.keyword.openpages_short}}.
 If a user has no enabled profiles available, the fallback profile is used.
 The fallback profile allows a user who is either not associated with any profile, or whose profile is disabled or deleted, to log in to {{site.data.keyword.openpages_short}}.

 In {{site.data.keyword.Bluemix_notm}}, if a user is assigned a role of {{site.data.keyword.openpages_short}} User, View, Operator, or Editor, either directly or indirectly through a group, the user can log in to {{site.data.keyword.openpages_short}} and has permission to access GRC data.

 In {{site.data.keyword.Bluemix_notm}}, if a user is assigned a role of Administrator, either directly or indirectly through a group, the user logs in to {{site.data.keyword.openpages_short}} as an administrator. {{site.data.keyword.openpages_short}} administrators are able to change locale, profiles, and roles directly from within {{site.data.keyword.openpages_short}}.
-These settings take precedence over settings in IBM Cloud and are not overridden when a synchronization job runs.
+These settings take precedence over settings in {{site.data.keyword.Bluemix_notm}} and are not overridden when a synchronization job runs.

-Note: If you create users in {{site.data.keyword.openpages_short}} directly, they are set to **Inactive**.
+If you create users in {{site.data.keyword.openpages_short}} directly, they are set to **Inactive**.
+{: note}

 ## Properties that are overwritten in {{site.data.keyword.openpages_short}} by the user synchronization job